bytex-solutions/snamp/docs/overview.md

   * Network Switch/Router
   * Sensor

-Managed resource is accessible with SNAMP if and only if that is connected via **Managed Connector**.
+Managed resource is accessible with SNAMP if and only if that is connected via **Resource Connector**.

 ## Resource Connector
-**Resource Connector** (or **Managed Resource Connector**) is a software component used to connect **managed resource** to SNAMP environment via specific management protocol.
+**Resource Connector** is a software component used to connect **managed resource** to SNAMP via specific management protocol.
 Information model of each connected resource consists of the following entities (called **management features**):

 * Attributes
 * Events (or notifications)
 * Operations
+* Health checks

 Resource Connector may support all these features or some of them.
 Supported set of features depends on type of the Resource Connector.
 For example, SNMP Resource Connector doesn't support operations due to SNMP protocol limitations.

 **Resource Connector** has the following characteristics:

-* _System name_ (or _type_) - name of the installed resource connector.
-Typically, system name indicates the management protocol used by resource connector
+* _Type_ - name of the installed resource connector.
+Typically, system name indicates the management protocol used by resource connector, for example, `jmx`
-* _Connection string_ - string that specifies information about managed resource
+* _Connection string_ - a string that specifies connection details used to access **managed resource** such as port, host, URL etc.
 * _Configuration_ - set of configuration parameters controlling behavior of the resource connector
+* _Group name_ - name of the resource group.
+It is optional characteristic

+Resource connector may be a member of the group.
+It is allowed to configure resource connector without membership.
+If it is a member of the group then configuration will be inherited from configuration of the group.

+Resource connectors can be divided into two logical categories:

+* _Active_ resource connectors collect monitoring information on demand (when initiated by connected monitoring tool through **Gateway** or **SNAMP Web Console**).
+This category of connectors operates with managed resources using _request-reply_ approach.
+* _Passive_ resource connectors only receive monitoring information.
+In this case **managed resource** is responsible to send actual information to the resource connector.
+This category of connectors operates with managed resources using _message-oriented_ approach.

 ### Attribute
-Management attribute (or attribute) describes the atomic metric, parameter or characteristic of the connected managed resource.
+Attribute describes the atomic metric of the connected managed resource.
 Each connected managed resource may have one or more attributes.

 Attribute has the following characteristics: